 How well the items on a test discriminate between high- and low-performing examinees is an important measure of the structure of a test.
 Items that do not discriminate well generally provide less reliable information about student performance.
-Tables 2 and 3 provide point biserial values on the correct responses, and Table 2 also provides point biserial values on the three distractors.
-The values for correct answers are .15 or higher for all but one item, indicating that most items are discriminating well between high- and low-performing examinees.
-Point biserials for all distractors are negative, zero, or very close to zero indicating that examinees are responding to the items as expected during item development.
+Tables 2 and 3 provide point biserial values on the correct responses, and Table 2 also provides point biserial values on the three distractors for multiple choice items.
+The values for all items indicate that they are discriminating well between high- and low-performing examinees.
+Point biserials for all distractors are negative or very close to zero, indicating that examinees are responding to the items as expected during item and rubric development.
 Refer to section 2 of this report for additional details.